Search for an optimal number of clusters in a list of partitions

 find_optimal_n.Rd

-This function aims at optimizing one or several criteria on a set of ordered partitions.
-It is usually applied to find one (or several) optimal number(s) of clusters on, for example, a hierarchical tree to cut, or a range of partitions obtained from k-means or PAM.
-Users are advised to be careful if applied in other cases (e.g., partitions which are not ordered in an increasing or decreasing sequence, or partitions which are not related to each other).
+This function aims to optimize one or several criteria on a set of ordered partitions.
+It is typically used to find one or more optimal cluster counts on hierarchical trees to cut or ranges of partitions from k-means or PAM.
+Users should exercise caution in other cases (e.g., unordered partitions or unrelated partitions).

 Usage